Parrot wins gold three years after cancer

 Parrot was diagnosed with Hodgkin lymphoma in late 2018, but in July 2019 announced he was cancer-free after 12 rounds of chemotherapy.

-"It feels amazing, he told BBC Sport.
+"It feels amazing," he told BBC Sport.

 "So much went by in those last four years.
-The last time I was at the Olympics, in Pyeongchang, I got a silver medal, and then I had to go through cancer, it was a nightmare, it's so hard to describe what I've been through.
+The last time I was at the Olympics, in Pyeongchang, I got a silver medal, and then I had to go through cancer.
+It was a nightmare - it's so hard to describe what I've been through.

 "You have no cardio, you have no energy, you have no muscles.
 To be back out here, at the Olympics, on a podium again but with a gold medal, it feels amazing."